-The Social Work Program is offering a study abroad opportunity during Summer I of June 2019 in Amsterdam, Netherlands; Bucharest, Romania; and Vienna, Austria.
-There will an opportunity to visit the University of Amsterdam (UA) and the University of Bucharest (UB) and meet both Social Work Faculty and Students.
-Those attending the study abroad program will be able to meet students from the UA/UB and tour the campus.
+The Social Work Program is offering a study abroad opportunity during Summer I of June 2020 in Amsterdam, Netherlands; Frankfurt, Germany; Vienna, Austria; Prague, Czech Republic; Bucharest, Romania; and Brasov, Romania.
+There will an opportunity to visit the University of Amsterdam (UA), the University of Vienna (UV), and the University of Bucharest (UB) and meet both Social Work Faculty and Students.
+Those attending the study abroad program will be able to meet students from the UA, UV, and UB and tour the campus.
 Two Professors from the UA will meet with the students and provide lectures on Dutch Social Welfare Services, provide a guided tour of the Red Light District and meet with the Department of Prostitution.
 Five of the Professors form the UB will meet with the students and provide a lecture on social work from a Romanian perspective.
-The lectures will include, but not limited to: poverty, family planning, healthcare, and high risk populations.
+The lectures will include, but not limited to: poverty, healthcare, and high risk populations.
 There will be an opportunity to visit at least two, possible three, Non-Governmental Organizations (NGOs) and interact with social workers in those agencies.
-At least one Professor from the UV will present a lecture to the students about the types of services provided in Austria and Vie1rna.
+At least one Professor from the UV will present a lecture to the students about the types of services provided in Austria and Vierma.
 There will be a social worker from the community meet with the students and discuss her agency and what services they provide to their clients.

-Along with the educational component of the study abroad program, there will be an opportunity to visit many historical and cultural sites in Amsterdam, Bucharest and Vienna included, but not limited to: the Van Gogh Museum, the Anne Frank House, Amsterdam Canal tours, St. Stephen’s Cathedral, the National Military Museum, Cismigiu Park (like Central Park in New York), various art and natural history museums.
+Along with the educational component of the study abroad program, there will be an opportunity to visit many historical and cultural sites in Amsterdam, Bucharest and Vienna included, but not limited to: the Van Gogh Museum, the Anne Frank House, the Belgian Bergen concentration camp, Amsterdam Canal tours, St. Stephen’s Cathedral, the National Military Museum, Cismigiu Park (like Central Park in New York), Sigmund Freud’s, and various art and natural history museums.
 We will also visit the People’s Parliament Building, which is the second largest building in the world, only to the Pentagon.
 There will take a trip to the city of Brosov and while there, we will visit Bran Castle (Dracula’s Castle).

 This course will highlight the difference and similarity of social welfare services between and culture and diversity between Europe and the United States.
 Topics will include child welfare services, policy to address poverty, delivery of health care services and family planning options.
 The course will be highlighted by the presentation of workshops by social work faculty from the University of Amsterdam and the University of Bucharest.
 There will also be guided tours of NGOs that provide social welfare services to individuals and a visit and tour of the Red Light District in Amsterdam.